The malai | butter |slightly cheesy kababs are melt in your mouth & flavorful. It’s easy, quick and perfect for a party, get-together or bbq.

 - ¼ cup heavy cream

-- 1 tablespoon ginger garlic paste (Fresh is preferrable)
+- 1 tablespoon ginger garlic paste (Fresh is preferable)

-- 2 teaspoons dried kasoori methi leaves / fenugreek leaves
+- 2 teaspoons dried kasoori methi leaves/fenugreek leaves

 - ½ teaspoon chaat masala powder (Check notes for substitutes)